wheynelau/claude-gitleaks/README.md

 This is just a simple proxy that reads every request from claude code, checks for sensitive keys using `gitleaks`, then replaces it with `<REDACTED_KEY>`.
 However, note that its not 100%, and its best to couple this with other best practices, like hooks or fake keys.
 Where this may shine is when `claude` does things like reading encrypted secrets, like if you have your secrets in a remote and for some reason `claude` can run things like `sops` or `aws secretsmanager`.

 Read more about gitleaks: https://github.com/gitleaks/gitleaks

+## Features

+- Scans all requests for leaked secrets using gitleaks
+- Redacts detected secrets or rejects requests entirely
+- Includes a `/scan` endpoint for checking text without proxying
+- OpenTelemetry instrumentation for distributed tracing
+- Structured JSON logging
+- Custom gitleaks configuration that extends the default rules with additional patterns for passwords, usernames, and API keys

 ## Issues